Harold Budd: Early life

-Budd was born in Los Angeles, California, and spent his childhood in Victorville, California, on the southwestern edge of the Mojave Desert.
+Budd was born on May 24, 1936, in Los Angeles, California, and grew up in Victorville, on the southwestern edge of the Mojave Desert.

 Harold was only 13 when his father died, and soon his family fell out of their comfortable middle class existence.
 He was sent up to the desert to live with friends and relatives as often as possible, but the reality in Los Angeles was growing up in a tough neighborhood, and as the oldest son, being the man of the house.
-During this time Black culture had an enormous impact on Harold, especially jazz music and bebop, and he could be found in his teenage years playing drums in bars and jazz clubs in South Central Los Angeles.
+During this time Black culture had an enormous impact on Harold, especially jazz music and bebop, and he could be found in his teenage years playing drums in bars and jazz clubs in south-central Los Angeles.

-Drafted into the army, he joined the regimental band where he played drums at Presidio of Monterey (POM).
+Drafted into the United States Army, he joined the regimental band where he played drums at Presidio of Monterey (POM).
 Jazz saxophonist Albert Ayler was drafted at the same time and was also a member of the band.
 Budd joined him in gigs around the Monterey area.
-Budd's experience of the army made him determined to get an education.
+Budd's experience of the Army made him determined to get an education.